ingxoxo/chemxsplained-game/README.md

 <img align="right" src="chemxsplained.png">

 # Chemxsplained
-:game_die: Artwork, content and code for the chemxsplained game*
+:game_die: Artwork, content and code for the chemxsplained game

 # Cards
-under cards
+- see cards folder.
-generate shuffled words in xls from a csv list by using random_to_csv.ipynb use the mailings document to import the xls and generate 100 card.
+- generate shuffled words in xls from a csv list by using random_to_csv.ipynb
+- use the mailings document to import the xls and generate 100 card.
 These can be printed to A5 PDF.

 # Gameboard
-under gameboard-artwork.
+- see gameboard-artwork folder
-This is an svg edited using Inkscape
+- This is an svg of the gameboard edited using Inkscape

 # Rules
-under rules
+- see rules folder
-the rules of the game/
+- the rules of the game.

 # Contributors
 - Idea and first prototype of game, cards and rules by `Students who joined as part of the Ingxoxo research week and create this content under open license:
   - insert student names (just double checking everyone ok with this)
 - Playtesting by students.
 Further playtesting by S. Renga